MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 ## <a name="educate-protect"></a>Educate users to protect sensitive files

-It is important to educate users when they are in violation of a policy so that they learn how to comply with your organizational policies.
+It's important to educate users when they are in violation of a policy so that they learn how to comply with your organizational policies.
 Since every enterprise has unique needs and policies, Defender for Cloud Apps allows you to customize a policy's filters and the message it displays to the user when a violation is detected.
 You can give specific guidance to your users such as providing instructions on how to appropriately label a file, or how to enroll an unmanaged device, to ensure files are uploaded successfully.

 For example, if a user uploads a file without a sensitivity label, a message can be displayed explaining that the file contains sensitive content that requires an appropriate label.
 Similarly, if a user attempts to upload a document from an unmanaged device, a message with instructions on how to enroll that device or one that provides further explanation of why the device must be enrolled, can be displayed.